This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Therapy helps you learn skills to control your moods and improve your relationships.
 You also learn how to replace negative thoughts and beliefs with positive ones.
 You might work alone with a therapist, or attend group therapy with others who have BPD.

 - Create a daily routine.
 Eat meals at the same time each day.
 Go to sleep at the same time each night.
-Tell your primary healthcare provider if you have trouble sleeping.
+Tell your healthcare provider if you have trouble sleeping.

 - Reduce stress.
 Exercise regularly, or do other activities you enjoy.
 Make time to relax each day.
 Spend time with people and in places where you feel safe and at ease.

 - Set realistic goals.
-Your primary healthcare provider can help you develop short-term and long-term goals.
+Your healthcare provider can help you develop short-term and long-term goals.
 Break large tasks into small ones so you do not feel overwhelmed.

 For support and more information: